 RIL Tweaks: This option improves mobile data transfer speed.
 Enable this option.

-NET TCP Tweaks: This option boosts data transfer speed by modifying IPv4 TCP algorithm.
+NET TCP Tweaks: This option boosts data transfer speed by modifying and tweaking IPv4 TCP algorithm.
 Enable this option only if you know what you are doing.

 WiFi Supplicant Scan Interval: This option sets the number of seconds WiFi should scan for nearby access points.